Harukaa999/PTC-Export/README.md

 2. Press `E` to interact with other characters

-3. Press Space to go through dialogues when talking with other characters
+3. Press `Spacebar` to go through dialogues when talking with other characters

 4. Either use the `Arrow Up`, `Arrow Down` or Your mouse with `Left Click` to navigate through the in-game dialogues.